 A compilation shockumentary movie released by channel13 films and possibly the most extreme thing ever released.
 Gore shockumentaries usually feature a parade

 of real gruesome gore after the event, but this focuses on the most extreme gore involving people still alive or being executed, often inflicted by other human

-around the world, performed manually, brutally, slowly and unbelievably cruelly with a knife, causing the human being to die very slowly and in the most gruesome way.
+around the world, performed manually, brutally, slowly and unbelievably cruelly with a knife, causing the human being to die slowly and in a most gruesome way.

 Other footage involve horribly gory accidents that somehow don't kill the victims, or various fatal, gory tortures that people put other people through.
 I have a very

 strong stomach but I am not ashamed to say that I fast-forwarded through most of this and it still made me cry and recoil.
 So to answer the question posed by this

 movie about facing reality: I guess I am not ready.
 Why should I be ready for this?
 Don't watch this unless you want to risk the chance of becoming a misanthrope.

 If you want to learn about how barbaric humans can become, then this will drive the point home to the point of trauma.
 But I hate this movie for doing that to me,